mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Ideal use cases

-- User interfaces that adhere to Material Design
+- User interfaces that adhere closely to Material Design
 - Internal/admin tools
 - Dev teams that need to ship features in hours rather than weeks